kk-sw/database-concepts/PITCHME.md

     - Availability
     - Master-Master(Slave)
 - Sharding
-    - Split data into smaller chunks
+    - Split data into smaller chunks (key!)
     - Multiple server machines
     - Query impact

 @ulend

 Note:
-- We have now made queries by keys other than the partitioned
-- key incredibly inefficient (they need to go through all of the
-- shards).
-SQL JOIN queries are even worse and complex ones
-- become practically unusable.
+- We have now made queries by keys other than the partitioned key incredibly inefficient (they need to go through all of the shards).
+SQL JOIN queries are even worse and complex ones become practically unusable.
+- master: r/w;  slave: r only
+- master master: multiple master (r/w)